department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 template: 7-get-page-alt
 showactionbar: false
 relatedlinks:
+ - url: /burials-and-memorials/eligibility
+   title: Memorial Benefits Eligibility
+   description: Find out if you—or a family member—can be buried in a national VA cemetery or get other burial honors.
  - url: /burials-and-memorials/burial-planning/headstones-markers-medallions
    title: Headstones, Markers, and Medallions
    description: Learn about ways to memorialize the deceased.